-- \Applies to Chief Architect Premier X16 and newer versions. - 1.
-In X16 and newer versions you can go to your Project Browser [3], and right click on the CAD Detail you wish to copy from one plan to another. - 2.
-Select Copy from the contextual menu. - 3.
-Right click on the CAD Details folder in the Plan you wish to paste it to, and select Paste CAD Detail.
+Applies to Chief Architect Premier X16 and newer versions.

+1. In X16 and newer versions, you can access the Project Browser and right-click on the CAD Detail that you wish to copy.

+- 2. Select Copy from the contextual menu. - 3.
+Right-click on the CAD Details folder in the plan you wish to paste it to, and select Paste CAD Detail.